Mathics3/mathics-development-guide/docs/tmp.md

-This guide descrbes how to setup Mathics on a local network.
-There are additional (security) considerations for running Mathics on a publically facing webserver.
+This guide descrbes how to setup Mathics3 on a local network.
+There are additional (security) considerations for running Mathics3 on a publically facing webserver.

 Best practises for a local network
 ===================================